How To Record Secretly on the iPhone

-This adds screen recording so that it will appear in your Control Center.
+This adds screen recording to your Control Center.

 To actually record:

 - Open Control Center with a swipe up from the Home screen.

 - Select your new Screen Recording icon.
 It’s the red or white circle.

 - Select it to begin a 3 second countdown.
 Short press for just video, longer press for audio and video.